Harel Brigade: Six-Day War

 During the Six-Day War, the Harel Brigade used Sherman tanks in fighting at Radar Hill, north of Jerusalem, and went on to capture Ramallah.

-Present
+21st century

 In 2014, the Brigade became part of the Sinai Division and it participated in Operation Protective Edge.
+Under Colonel Itamar Michaeli, the brigade participated in combat in and around the city of Beit Hanoun as part of Operation Swords of Iron.